Content Repurposing & My Wakeup Call KDS: 014

 If you’re not creating at all, pick ONE thing you will do weekly.
 And do it.

-For at least a month.Detach from the outcome, what it's supposed to look like, or how it's supposed to bring in sales.
-Click To Tweet
+For at least a month.[click_to_tweet tweet=”Detach from the outcome, what it’s supposed to look like, or how it’s supposed to bring in sales. ” quote=”Detach from the outcome, what it’s supposed to look like, or how it’s supposed to bring in sales. ” theme=”style6″]

 Detach from the outcome, what it’s supposed to look like, or how it’s supposed to bring in sales.
 The more expectations you put on what you’re doing the more it interferes with the quality of what you’re creating.
 I’ve said it so many times, but anytime I’ve done something with the initial expectation that it will bring in ‘X’ amount of dollars, it failed.